-1. Disconnect all the cables from the system board and the backplane.
+1. Disconnect all cables connected from the power interposer board (PIB) to the system board, and remove the cables from the cable retention brackets.

-(i) NOTE: Observe the routing of the cable as you remove it from the system.
+NOTE: Observe the routing of the cable as you remove it from the system.
+Route the cable properly when you replace it to prevent the cable from being pinched or crimped.